grufftech/Path-of-Exile-Macros/README.md

 A & D move left & right while in your stash.

-Shift A & D will move move left / right 5 tabs in your stash.
+Q & E will move left & right 5 tabs in your stash.

+Shift A & D will move to the start or end of your stash.

 Holding Shift, you can also scroll up & down to move left and right